open-policy-agent/eopa/docs/enterprise-opa/reference/built-in-functions/dynamodb.md

 ## Utility helpers

-Enterprise OPA comes with helper methods for using these built-ins together with [`vault.send`](vault): `dynamodb.get` and `dynamodb.query`.
+EOPA comes with helper methods for using these built-ins together with [`vault.send`](vault): `dynamodb.get` and `dynamodb.query`.

-Both of these methods are available in Enterprise OPA at `data.system.eopa.utils.dynamodb.v1.vault`.
+Both of these methods are available in EOPA at `data.system.eopa.utils.dynamodb.v1.vault`.

 ```rego
 package example